-The Fund seeks long-term capital growth and current income by investing primarily in equities and fixed-income securities of issuers anywhere in the world.
-The Fund may invest in securities directly or may invest in other investment funds.
-The Fund's asset mix will generally range between 60-90% equities and 0-40% fixed income securities.
+The Fund seeks capital growth and a steady stream of income, while seeking to reduce volatility by investing primarily in Canadian and foreign fixed-income securities and equities and other asset categories, either directly or through other mutual funds.
+It may also use derivatives.
+The Fund's asset mix will generally range between 60-90% equities and 0-40% fixed-income securities.